Patrick Wisdom Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.86 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.86).

+- Nationals pitchers combine to give up 133 total home runs at a clip of 1.4 per game (third-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.